Plastic is the staple material of modern life, and a sustainable future will need bioplastics. What is biotech doing to make this happen?

 “What do you include in bioplastics?
-Because bioplastics is a very large word“, laughed Emmanuel Maille, Director of Strategy and Development at French chemical company Carbios, which focuses on developing biobased and biodegradable plastics.
+Because bioplastics is a very large word,” commented Emmanuel Maille, formerly Director of Strategy and Development at French chemical company Carbios, which focuses on developing biobased and biodegradable plastics.
 It’s a large word indeed.
-Bioplastics can be ‘bio’ in different ways: they can be biodegradable, they can be made of materials or chemicals of biological origin (like corn or lactic acid), or they can be produced directly through fermentation.
-We asked Maille, as well as Evonic and BASF, to help us break it down.
+Bioplastics can be ‘bio’ in different ways: they can be biodegradable, they can be made of biological materials (like corn or lactic acid), or they can be produced through fermentation.
+We asked Maille, and other experts, to help us break it down.

 A key driver in the field is governmental policy, specifically regulations and incentives.
-The ‘stick’ moving the field forward in Europe appears to be strict French regulation, including a ban on oxo-biodegradable plastics, whose fragments persist in nature.
+The sticking point moving the field forward in Europe appears to be strict French regulation, including a ban on oxo-biodegradable plastics, whose ‘micro plastic’ fragments persist in nature.
 In 2017, over 150 organisations from around the world backed a call to ban the use of this type of packaging, due to concerns about the danger it poses to the environment.

 Plastics are a tough waste problem, as many types can persist in the environment for centuries.
 Some plastics, however, can be degraded by microorganisms.
 One example is BASF’s biodegradable polymers, which include Ecoflex, a petrochemical-based polyester.

 However, switching entirely to biodegradable plastics is a big challenge.
-Plastic is used in many different applications, which have different requirements regarding physical and chemical properties, met by different types of polymers.
-A biodegradable alternative may not be easily available.
+Plastic is used in many different applications, which have different requirements regarding physical and chemical properties.
+A biodegradable alternative may not be easily available for all of them.

 Biotech is hard at work on this degradation problem.
-Possible solutions range from developing plastics that can degrade in the ocean, finding microbes with exotic enzymes capable of degrading a type of plastic (through bio-mining, for example) as part of waste treatment, programming microbes to degrade plastics using synbio techniques, or developing the relevant enzymes through protein engineering (one of toughest parts of SynBio).
+Possible solutions range from developing plastics that can degrade in the ocean, finding microbes with exotic enzymes capable of degrading a type of plastic (through bio-mining, for example) as part of waste treatment, programming microbes to degrade plastics using synbio techniques, or developing the relevant enzymes for degradation through protein engineering.

-For example, Carbios developed an ‘infinite recycling‘ process, where enzymes break down polymers into monomers.
-These monomers can then be reused to make plastic again.
-Unlike the traditional method of recycling, where plastics are shredded, ‘melted’ and processed again, this enzymatic recycling still allows for high-quality plastic.
-This strategy was successful with PET, a type of plastic that is everywhere (plastic bottles) and is hard to recycle.
+For example, Carbios developed an ‘infinite recycling’ process where enzymes break down polymers into smaller components that can then be reused to make plastic again.
+Unlike the traditional method of recycling, where plastics are shredded, melted and processed again, enzymatic recycling still produces high-quality plastic.
+This strategy was successful with PET, a type of plastic that is everywhere (for example, in most plastic bottles) and is hard to recycle.
 Last spring, the company also developed a method for breaking down PET plastic fibers in textile waste using enzymes.

 These enzymes can also be incorporated in certain plastics, such as a biodegradable plastic bag, to allow them to break down within a specific amount of time or use.
 Carbios develops this technology for single-use plastics that have a defined lifetime, such as packaging or agriculture films.

-Bioplastics is also a common term for plastics that were made out of biomass – be it corn starch, vegetable oils or fats, or chemicals produced by microbes.
-The main goal is to be able this much-needed material for everyday life, without relying on petroleum, since it is a finite resource.
-To be more accurate, they should be called bio-based polymers (according to IUPAC, the royalty of chemical-related terminology).
+Bioplastics is also a common term for plastics that are made out of biomass — be it corn starch, vegetable oils or fats, or chemicals produced by microbes.
+The main goal is to be able to produce this much-needed material without relying on petroleum.
+To be more accurate, they should be called biobased polymers according to the IUPAC, the royalty of chemical-related terminology.

-The star of bio-based polymers is probably PLA, which has the potential to replace PET in many applications.
-PLA the result of polymerizing lactic acid, a chemical obtainable by fermentation.
-Netherlands-based Corbion Purac is producing PLA and other bio-based alternatives; other European players include Synbra (Netherlands) and Futerro (France).
+The star of biobased polymers is probably PLA, which has the potential to replace the ubiquitous PET plastics in many applications.
+PLA is obtained from lactic acid, a chemical that can be produced by fermentation.
+Netherlands-based Corbion Purac is producing PLA and other biobased alternatives; other European players include Synbra in the Netherlands and Futerro in France.

-Another company in the field is Avantium (also Dutch), a Shell spin-off developing polyethylene furanoate (PEF) from corn-derived sugars to replace PET in bottles.
-Unlike PLA, PEF can be told apart from PET during sorting for recycling.
-It was successful enough to strike a deal to make Coca-Cola bottles and Avantium also has a deal with Danone in place to make yoghurt cups.
+A promising company in the field is Netherlands-based Avantium, a Shell spin-off developing PEF plastic from corn-derived sugars to replace PET in bottles.
+Unlike PLA, PEF can be told apart from PET during the sorting process for recycling.
+The biomaterial was successful enough to strike a deal to make Coca-Cola bottles and Avantium also has a deal with Danone in place to make yoghurt cups.
 Indeed, a lot of attention has been put into developing PEF in the last few years and it is set to enter the commercial market on a larger scale in 2023.
 As well as being fully biobased, it has better barrier and thermal properties than PET.

-However, for bio-based plastics to compete with using petrochemical resources, there’s the challenge of price.
+For biobased plastics to be a realistic contender to those made using petrochemical resources, there’s the challenge of price.
 Of all the tons of plastic produced annually, a large part are for industrial, disposable or mass-produced applications.
 This means the plastics market navigates the cutthroat economics of commodities, where price is king.

 One solution is to take the knowledge of bioplastics to value-added applications, such as medicine.
 For example, German chemicals company Evonik has developed a whole range of biodegradable polymers for use in medical devices and for sustained drug release implants.
-There are also other niche applications bio-based plastics can have an edge, such as packaging for cosmetics.
-L’Oréal, for example, boasts its 100% bio-sourced bottles.
+There are also other niche applications where bio-based plastics are being used, such as packaging for cosmetics.
+L’Oréal, for example, has 100% bio-sourced bottles.

-Biotech also has solutions for this, such as the biorefinery concept.
-The idea is to develop microbial strains that can ‘eat’ green waste (like wood residues), which are cheap and widely available.
-From the waste, the biorefinery would produce key chemicals, that are later used for a wide range of applications – including plastics.
+But biotech also has solutions for excessive land use, such as the biorefinery concept.
+The idea is to develop microbial strains that can ‘eat’ green waste (like wood residues), which is cheap and widely available.
+From the waste, the biorefinery would produce key chemicals that are later used for a wide range of applications — including plastics.

-So, we have covered how cells can be used to create the building blocks of plastic and bypass the need for oil.
-But synbio can go even further, and create a cell factory of plastic.
+We have covered how cells can be used to create the building blocks of plastic and bypass the need for oil.
+But synthetic biology can go even further, and create a cell factory of plastic.

 Some microbes naturally produce polymers that we can use as plastics.
 PHAs, for example, are produced by a number of microorganisms and can be used in food packaging and other disposable items like diapers.

-On the other hand, bioplastics still have a hard time competing head-on with petrochemical plastics.
+Bioplastics still have a hard time competing head-on with petrochemical plastics.
 The future of bioplastics is mainly driven by regulations and the principle of environmental concern rather than a ‘real’ market need.
-Although it’s far from ideal to be largely dependent on political goodwill, the requirements for biodegradable and bio-based plastics are getting more and more stringent, which will drive not only the growth of bioplastics but the technology behind it.
+Although it’s far from ideal to be largely dependent on political goodwill, the requirements for biodegradable and biobased plastics are getting more and more stringent, which will drive not only the growth of bioplastics but the technology behind it.